fluttered-book/fluttered-book.github.io/content/docs/install/_index.md

 - [Android Studio](android-studio)

 {{< hint info >}}
-The instructions above are for all operating systems (macOS, Windows & Linux).
+Setting up Android Studio is the same for all operating systems (macOS, Windows & Linux).
 {{< /hint >}}